 If you share custody of your child and your former spouse lives in a different TRICARE region, you should decide carefully which health plan your child will use.

 If you share custody for more than 60 days at a time, TRICARE Standard and Extra may be the best option.
-Your child can visit from any TRICARE-authorized provider, network or non-network, without a referral.
+Your child can visit any TRICARE-Authorized ProviderAn authorized provider is any individual, institution/organization, or supplier that is licensed by a state, accredited by national organization, or meets other standards of the medical community, and is certified to provide benefits under TRICARE.
+There are two types of TRICARE-authorized providers: Network and Non-Network., network or non-network, without a referral.

 TRICARE Prime may not be available in both locations.
 If it is, you'll need to transfer your child’s enrollment each time they move between parent’s homes or you’ll pay higher point-of-service fees.